SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 Frames exist so the same canvas can target memory, native surfaces, or sub-regions.

-Layers exist as inline composition scopes in the command stream.
+Layers and clips exist as inline ordered scopes in the command stream.

 Once those ideas are clear, the code stops looking like a random collection of types and starts looking like one system with a clear division of responsibility.